 Can Grandparents Get Visitation Rights in Illinois?

-In Illinois, grandparents do have the right to seek visitation with their grandchildren.
-However, the law does not guarantee grandparents visitation rights.
+In Illinois, grandparents have the right to ask for visitation with their grandchildren, but the law does not guarantee that visitation will be granted.
 Grandparents must first prove to the court that visitation is in the child’s best interests.

-Speaking with a family law attorney is a great step toward handling concerns regarding grandparent visitation rights.
+Speaking with an Illinois family law attorney about grandparents’ rights is a great step toward handling your concerns.

 What Factors Are Considered When Determining Grandparent Rights?